RayMT0/valogram/README.md

 - Saved Posts
 - Post details
 - Infinite scrolls
+- All User
+- User Profile
+- Top Creators

 Currently Developed :
-- All users
-- User profile
 - Edit profile
-- Top users
 - Assets recolor

 Future Development :
 - Chat
+- Comments
 - App settings
 - Reels and stories

 # Backend development

-As said in the beginning i used [Appwrite](appwrite.io) to store data from the app.
+As said in the beginning this project uses [Appwrite](appwrite.io) to store data from the app.
 For querying data from appwrite database i used ReactQuery/Tanstack library.
 Infinite scroll feature is also possible because of Tanstack.

 # Tools